 The street becomes the Rua Azevedo Coutinho, a quaint side street, and walks by this chapel, the Capela de Fão, below right.

 Close by the chapel, our eyes spied a pastry shop, the Pastelaria Clarinha, and so we followed our eyes!
 Our saying was fast becoming, "Never enough Nata!" and so we had one!
 With café con leite of course!

 If you don't know about the Pastel de Nata yet, it is a custard pastry to die for!
 Lovely custard-filled tarts, a delectable Portuguese treat!
 One of these butter, egg and milk-laden treats, with coffee and milk can take me at least 10 kilometers!

-Ater the plaza by the fire department, we turned left on Rua do Cais, shown below, to meet the Rio Cávado.
+After the plaza by the fire department, we turned left onto the Rua do Cais, shown below, to meet the Rio Cávado.
 The bridge ahead is our destination toward Esposende.

-After crossing the river, we immediately bent left onto the Rua da Ponte Dom Luis Filipe, a broad avenue, below, without a sidewalk, but an adequate wide shoulder.
+After crossing the river, we immediately bent left onto the Rua da Ponte Dom Luís Filipe, a broad avenue, below, without a sidewalk, but an adequately wide shoulder.

-It is a long story how we happened to reserve at this delightful Privado.
+It is a long story how we happened to reserve the Hostel Eleven.
 For some reason we had the idea that the municipal albergue four kilometers farther on in Marinhas was already full.
-It is a long way north to the next accomodation, and we did not want to have to back track to Esposende.
+It is a long way north to the next accommodation from the albergue, and we did not want to have to back track to Esposende.